loveencounterflow/rustybuzz-wasm/README.md

 ### 5.)
 Line Breaking

 * **`pub fn wrap_text( text: String, width: usize ) -> String {`**—

+## From Typing Text to Typeset Text

+* 'raw' text is encoded as a series of bytes (UTF-8)
+* a sequence of codepoints (positive integer numbers) intended to represent graphemes
+* hyphenate text (in languages that use hyphenation); this inserts soft hyphens (U+00ad)
+* find line break opportunities (LBOs); these occur, for example, after each space, each hyphen (hard or soft), each full stop and so on

 ## 🚧 To Do 🚧